 Sarabia’s work unfolds at the intersection of traditional craft materials such as ceramics, textiles and contemporary methodologies, spanning sculpture, painting, installation, and performative practices.
 In 2023 and 2024, Sarabia conducted research on the Total Solar Eclipse of April 8, 2024, a theme that shaped a series of solo exhibitions: Prologue (2023) at Maureen Paley, London; 4 Minutos de Oscuridad (2024) at Galería OMR, Mexico City; and Viaje hacia el Eclipse at the Museo de Arte de Mazatlán in April 2024.

 Sarabia has held solo exhibitions in institutions such as Dallas Contemporary (TX, USA); CAC Málaga (Spain); Museo Universitario del Chopo (Mexico City); The Mistake Room (Los Angeles); Museo Tamayo (Mexico City); Instituto Cultural Cabañas (Guadalajara); Museo de Arte Contemporáneo de Oaxaca; Museum of Contemporary Art Denver; Tokyo Wonder Site (Japan); ASU Art Museum (Tempe, Arizona); and the Santa Monica Museum of Art, among others.
 In 2021, he participated in Desert X with The Passenger, a site-specific installation made from handwoven petates.
-His most recent exhibition, SUEÑXS, was presented at Fundación Careyes.
 Sarabia’s work is part of numerous public and private collections.
-In the fall of 2025, he will present his next solo show in Europe at Veta Gallery, Madrid.
+His most recent solo show was presented last fall in Europe at Veta Gallery, Madrid.